122 N. McDowell St. Charlotte, NC 28204

 2. One Parent Refuses to Follow the Custody Terms

-If this is the case, you can file a petition to modify the child custody order.
+If this is the case, you can file a motion to modify the child custody order.
 You’ll have to provide proper notice to the other parent and present evidence in court that demonstrates the violations are a substantial change of circumstances affecting the welfare of the child.
 Besides filing for a custody modification, you can also ask that the other parent be held in contempt of court.

 Since you’ll need to present evidence in court, it’s always best to work with an experienced family law attorney to modify child custody based on violations of the existing agreement or order.